Get insider access

 2. Best Bright Room Gaming TV

 The TV has HDMI 2.1 bandwidth on two of its ports, but one of those ports is also the eARC port, so you're limited if you have both current-gen consoles and a soundbar.
 The TV supports up to 4k @ 120Hz and VRR for a nearly tear-free gaming experience, meaning it's fully compatible with modern consoles.
-Its response time isn't nearly as fast as an OLED, but it's still quick enough for minimal blur behind fast motion.
-The TV's input lag is higher than competing models from other brands.
-It's still low enough for a responsive feel, but if you're a competitive gamer, you might want to look elsewhere.
+Its response time isn't nearly as fast as an OLED, but it's still quick enough for mostly clear motion.
+The TV's input lag is higher than competing models from other brands, but it's still low enough for a responsive feel.

 See our review